sukumar-govindraj/Airline-Customer-Satisfaction/README.md

 ## Conclusion

 This section summarizes the insights gained from the analysis, including the importance of certain features in predicting customer satisfaction.
 The results suggest actionable insights for improving airline services.

-## Contributing

-If you wish to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.